ritterim/rimdev-blog/src/content/posts/2023-07-12-astro-redirects.md

 }
 ```

 Wanna see how it works?
-So you see how it works I'll add a timing param of 5 seconds.
+So you can see how it works, I'll add a timing param of 5 seconds.
 Check this out [show-me-cute-animals](/show-me-cute-animals).